 There’s this guy who has started working at our firm.
-Now it’s likely he will join my own team.
-Problem is he is taller and I want to get in now and add height convincingly so I can at least not be towered by him.
+He is taller and I want to get in now and add height convincingly so I can at least not be towered by him.
 What do you suggest?”

 This is an e-mail I had from one guy last week.
-Outside of the “will my girlfriend notice?” type of question, this is a variation of an issue that I have heard so often now that I think it’s worth devoting a specific piece to.
-Getting taller AT WORK.
+Outside of the “will my girlfriend notice?” type of question, this is a variation of an issue that I have heard so often now that I think it’s worth devoting a specific piece to: getting taller at work.

 Work dress codes are different

 The first important point is that there is probably almost no room at all for big boot styles – but YES to the flatter kind of boot styles that double up as shoes that are often worn by younger guys with suits and formal work trousers in an office situation.
 This is good news: they can add more height and they really are NOT just for the young – they can be worn by all.

-Dress shoes and boots with a sole not too thick
+Boots with a sole not too thick

 And with the two pairs of removable lifts that come with the boots (one slightly higher than the other), you can go slightly up and down in height according to what you want – you will quickly find that you can go a bit higher after wearing them for a while.